vossavant/css-styleguide/README.md

   <div class="wrap"> ... </div>
   ```

-  This will center your content and give it a maximum width (default is 960px but can be adjusted in your SASS variables file).
+  This will center your content and give it a maximum width (the default is `960px` but can be adjusted in your SASS variables file).
 You can extend this width to 125% of the default by adding a class of `wide`, like so:

   ```html
   <div class="wrap wide"> ... </div>